-Daniel Beunza is Associate Professor of Management at Cass Business School
+Daniel Beunza is Associate Professor of Management at Cass Business School and a member of the Centre on Charity Effectiveness.

 - PhD, New York University, United States, Sep 1997 – May 2003